 Do You Need Help Interpreting an Area Formula?

 Area is the number of square units inside of a shape.
-The shape is two dimensional (like a floor, or a piece of carpet, or a piece of land).
+We typically find the area of a shape that is two dimensional (like a floor, or a piece of carpet, or a piece of land).

 Since the area is measuring the number of square units inside of the shape, the units must be written as squared units (ex: cm2).